How about a "waist" pack?

 And it's the lumbar region that will interact directly with the lumbar pack.

-[As an aside, you might want to check out the association between tight muscles on the back of your legs and lower back pain, nicely explained below the diagram.]
+[As an aside, you might want to check out the association between tight muscles on the back of your legs and lower back pain, nicely explained just below the diagram you looked at.]

 Here are a few ideas to keep in mind if you want to try wearing this small alternative to a hiking backpack: